-Active Shooter: a person or persons who is inflicting or threatening to inflict serious bodily harm with a deadly weapon(s).
-In most cases, active shooters use firearms; however, this policy addresses situations involving individuals using any sort of deadly weapon and refers to such individuals generically as "active shooters."
+Perpetrator Intending Harm: A person or persons who is inflicting or threatening to inflict bodily harm with a weapon(s).
+In most cases, a Perpetrator Intending Harm uses firearms; however, this policy addresses situations involving an individual or individuals using any sort of weapon and refers to such individuals as "Perpetrator Intending Harm" or "PIH".